sushant054/javascript/nodejs/sql_class/readme.md

-# Oprations on database using nodejs
+# Operations on database using nodejs
 ```
 1.Showing information from database using ejs(embedded javascript templates)
 2.Add new user